Mubashir24241/QR-code-generator--js-/README.md

 # QR Code Generator

-This is a simple QR code generator built with HTML, CSS, and JavaScript.
+This is a simple QR code generatorr built with HTML, CSS, and JavaScript.
 It allows you to generate QR codes for different types of data, such as URLs, text messages, and more.

 ## How to Use